PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 * New proposed drafts should be submitted as a Pull Request from the Author's fork into the `Draft-Accepted` folder.
 * The Author shall ensure that the `Allow edits from maintainers` box is checked so that a Committee Member can assign the next RFC number.
 * If the Pull Request has followed the correct template and process, a Committee Member will assign the label `Review - Open for comments` to the Pull Request to indicate that anyone can comment on the content of the submission.
-Typically, one or two months is allowed for comments, though this may be extended if a submission is particularly conentious or hasn't received enough feedback for the Committee to feel comfortable making a decision.
+Typically, one or two months is allowed for comments, though this may be extended if a submission is particularly contentious or hasn't received enough feedback for the Committee to feel comfortable making a decision.
-* When the Committee closes the comment period, the Author should update the RFC and Pull Request to address the comments.
+* When the Committee closes the comment period, the Author should update the RFC and Pull Request with a new commit to address the comments.
-* The Committee shall vote to accept or reject the RFC and accept/close the Pull Request accordingly.
+* The Committee shall vote to merge or reject the RFC.

 ### Draft-Accepted